The Auslander-Reiten conjecture for certain non-Gorenstein Cohen-Macaulay rings: powers of parameter ideals and determinantal rings

-\begin{lem} With the above assumptions and notations, suppose that $A$ is a Gorenstein ring which is a complete intersection in codimension one.
-Then $A[\mathbf{X}]$ is also a Gorenstein ring which is a complete intersection in codimension one. \end{lem}
+\begin{lem} With the above assumptions and notations, suppose that $A$ is a complete intersection for all localization at maximal ideals of $A$.
+Then $A[\mathbf{X}]$ is also a complete intersection for all localizations at maximal ideals of $A[\mathbf{X}]$. \end{lem}